rhoriguchi/nixos-setup/README.md

 #### Google Photos Sync

-Run the command the service calls and authenticate the application with Google.
+Run the command the service `gphotos-sync.service` calls and authenticate the application with Google.

 ### Hypervisor